 Southeast Asia is the world’s largest tapioca starch producer.
 In the region, Vietnam is a major supplier owing to its abundant natural resources and suitable weather, which are ideal for the mass production of cassava plants.
-Tapioca starch, with 02 main types Native and Modified, is widely used in the food and non-food industries.
+Tapioca starch, with 02 main types Native and Modified, is widely used for food and industrial grade.
 The distinction between native tapioca starch and modified tapioca starch will be explained in this guide.
-Read on to learn more about the tapioca starch market.
+Read on to learn more about the Vietnam tapioca starch market.

 1. What is native and modified tapioca starch?

-Tapioca starch, also commonly called cassava starch, is one of the world’s largest starch sources, coming in behind corn starch.
-It is a white dry starch product extracted from cassava, a tuber from Southeast Asia also known as tapioca or manioc.
-There are two types of starch including Tapioca Starch; Native and Modified.
+Vietnam tapioca starch, also commonly called Vietnam cassava starch, is one of the world’s largest starch sources, coming in behind corn starch.
+It is a white dry starch product extracted from fresh cassava roots, a tuber from Southeast Asia also known as tapioca or manioc.
+There are two types of starch including Native and Modified Tapioca Starch;

-A native starch is the purest type that contains only unaltered tapioca.
+Native tapioca starch is the purest type that contains only unaltered tapioca.
 Derived from the root of the cassava plant, the native tapioca starch has very low residual impurities, bland flavor, and superior gel properties.
 For everyday cooking and food preparation, native starch is a versatile material.
-Its application in the food and non-food sectors, however, is often limited by its functional qualities.
+Its application in the food and industrial sectors, however, is often limited by its functional qualities.
 Several physical and chemical modification approaches have been developed to improve starch qualities, resulting in modified types.

-Starch modification is a method of producing modified starch by physically, chemically, or enzymatically modifying native starch under certain conditions.
-A modified starch is modified to allow the starch to function properly under common conditions during processing or storage, such as high heat, high shear, low pH, freeze and cooling.
-Modified starch is used as a thickening agent, stabilizer, or an emulsifier.
+Tapioca starch modification is a method of producing modified tapioca starch by physically, chemically, or enzymatically modifying native starch under certain conditions.
+A modified tapioca starch is modified to allow the starch to function properly under common conditions during processing or storage, such as high heat, high shear, low pH, freeze and cooling.
+Modified tapioca starch is used as a thickening agent, stabilizer, or an emulsifier.

-Some modified cassava starch is used in food and non-food products.
+Some modified cassava starch is used in food and industrial products.
 Source: Aseancassava

 2.1.
 Native tapioca starch